gupta-aka/Machine-LEarning/README.md

 *******************SUPERVISED LEARNING*************************
 It can be categorised as:-
 =>Classification -> provide ouputs which are categories [Objective function for this type of learning is called CROSS - ENTROPY]
-=>Regression -> provide outputs which are numerical type i.e Continuous numbers[Objective function for this type of learning is called L2-norm - Least Square Error]
+=>Regression -> provide outputs which are numerical type i.e Continuous numbers[Objective function for this type of learning is called L2-norm - Least Square Error].

+Optimisation Algorithm for Linear Model is Gradient Descent